ArchipelagoMW/Archipelago/worlds/zillion/docs/en_Zillion.md

 ## What does another world's item look like in Zillion?

-Canisters retain their original appearance.
-You won't know if an item belongs to another player until you collect it.
+Canisters retain their original appearance, so you won't know if an item belongs to another player until you collect it.

-When you collect the item, you see the name of the player it goes to.
+When you collect an item, you see the name of the player it goes to.
 You can see in the client log what item was collected.

 ## When the player receives an item, what happens?